Industrial Conciliation Act, 1924

-Employees were allowed to form trades unions, which would be approved, recognised and registered.
+Employees were allowed to form trade unions, which would be approved, recognized, and registered.
 They could then be represented on industrial councils.
 A process of conciliation was established and required to be followed before a strike was permitted.
 Workers "regulated by any Native Pass Laws and regulations" (black workers) were excluded from the definition of workers and so not permitted to join a union.